jonghall/invoiceAnalysis/README.md

 ````
 pip install -r requirements.txt
 ````
 2. Set environment variables which can be used.
 IBM COS only required if file needs to be written to COS, otherwise file will be written locally.
 ![env_variables.png](env_variables.png)

 3. Run Python script.
+Note script no longer requires IBM Cloud Classic API Keys to execute, and instead uses a single IBM Cloud API Key to access both classic invoices and IBM Cloud Usage.

 ```bazaar
 export IC_API_KEY=<ibm cloud apikey>
 python invoiceAnalysis.py -s 2021-01 -e 2021-06